The Case for Screening and Treatment of Co-Occurring Disorders

 “No wrong door” means that people presenting for treatment for a mental disorder should be routinely screened for substance use disorder, and all people presenting for treatment for substance use disorders should be screened for mental disorders.

-The SAMHSA Treatment Improvement Protocol (TIP) for Co-Occurring Disorders
+The SAMHSA Treatment Improvement Protocol (TIP)

 The Substance Use Disorder Treatment for Persons with Co-Occurring Disorders: A Treatment Improvement Protocol (TIP Series, No. 42) from SAMHSA offers newly updated, best practice guidelines for preventing and treating substance use and mental disorders.